AmanRajput700/Delta-demo/README.md

 # Delta-demo
-This is a demo of git and github
+This is a demo of git and github.